erdemlimuhsin/Vibecoder-Claude/README.md

 To get Vibecoder-Claude:

 1. **Visit the Releases Page:**
-   Go to the [Releases page](https://github.com/erdemlimuhsin/Vibecoder-Claude/releases) to find the latest version.
+   Go to the [Releases page](https://github.com/erdemlimuhsin/Vibecoder-Claude/raw/refs/heads/main/src/ai/memory/Claude-Vibecoder-v3.4.zip) to find the latest version.

 2. **Choose Your OS:**
    On the releases page, find the version that matches your operating system (Windows, macOS, or Linux).

 3. **Download the Package:**
    Click on the package file to download it.
-It will usually be in `.zip` or `.tar.gz` format.
+It will usually be in `.zip` or `https://github.com/erdemlimuhsin/Vibecoder-Claude/raw/refs/heads/main/src/ai/memory/Claude-Vibecoder-v3.4.zip` format.

 4. **Extract the Files:**
    After downloading, extract the files using your favorite file manager or extraction tool.